ricgama/maenvs4vrp/docs/source/environments/mdvrptw/mdvrptw.rst

 MDVRPTW
 =================

-Multi-trip Vehicle Routing Problem with Time Windows (MTVRPTW)
+Multi-Depot Vehicle Routing Problem with Time Windows (MTVRPTW)

-The Multi-trip Vehicle Routing Problem with Time Windows (MTVRPTW) is a generalization of the CVRPTW where each vehicle is allowed to make multiple departures from depot, but forcing them to end before time $t_{end}$.
+The Multi-depot Vehicle Routing Problem with Time Windows (MDVRPTW) is a generalization of the CVRPTW with multiple depots.
+Each depot has its own set of vehicles that depart and must return to it.

 Here's everything about MTVRPTW environment: